osmandapp/web/main/docs/user/map/tracks/track-context-menu.md

 ## Points / Waypoints

 Waypoints are one of the types of points available on the map.
 In general, they can be track points that are part of GPX files.
-A detailed description is available in the [Points on the map](../../map/point-layers-on-map.md) article.
+A detailed description is available in the [points on the map](../../map/point-layers-on-map.md) article.

 <Tabs groupId="operating-systems">